A group of people sitting around a table in front of a large mosaic stained glass window in a colorful, indoor space.

 • Duration: 8 weeks

-• Start Date: around 13 of January (final start day will be confirmed via email after registration)
+• Start Date: 7th of February (final start day will be confirmed via email after registration)

-• 14 meetings + 2 discussions with Ukrainian writer and translator
+• 16 meetings + 1 discussion with Ukrainian writer and translator

 • Group size: 4–6 students